aws-samples/sagemaker-custom-project-templates/sm-project-tf-gitlab/README.md

 ### Step 7: Cleanup (Optional)

-1. To cleanup the SageMaker Project resources, right click on the SageMaker Project and select "Update Project"
+1. To cleanup the SageMaker Project resources, choose Update from the Actions menu in the upper-right corner of the project tab.

     ![](images/sm-projects-image-3.png)

 2. Change TerraformAction parameter to "destroy".
 3. Update the SageMaker Project.
 4. Monitor the logs in CloudWatch Log group for completion of Terraform run.
-5. Once it is complete, right click on the SageMaker Project and select "Delect Project" to delete the SageMaker Project.
+5. Once it is complete, right click on the SageMaker Project and select "Delete Project" to delete the SageMaker Project.
 6. Now go back to the development machine where you had cloned this repo.
 7. Navigate back to the "Service Catalog Set up" directory.
 Run __"cd sm-project-tf-gitlab/service-catalog-setup/"__.
 8. Generate the Terraform plan.
 Run __"terraform plan"__.